ANONYMOUS-GURU/MARS--shooting-bot/README.md

 Apart from that as all the image processing was done on Laptop a USB-TTL converter was used and attached to arduino for proper communication.

 ### Cost Structure:
+The following project is a little costly to fabricate.
+In addition to the basic materials, Aluminium square channels and wood, the cost of Stepper Motor and DC Motor were significant.
+Other expenses include - Toy Gun, Servo Motor and occasional 3D prints.
+While on the Electronics side, Motor Drivers and Arduino add to the cost.
+Most of the motors, boards used were available in the section, which helped to build the project in a relatively cheap amount.

 ### Applications:
 It can be deployed at larger scales for border security that is to say in defense applications.
 As the model is robust to surroundings and can detect any out of 100 different classes it makes it better for use in Defense applications.